For more information

 Shane has been involved with fishing his whole life.
 When he was 2 weeks old he went out for his first boat ride on his father's (Noah Parker) lobster boat.
 As soon as he could handle a rod he was fishing for just about anything that swam.
 At about age ten, he started fishing streams and ponds with a fly rod and hasn't stopped fly fishing since.
 Shane has fished for trout and bass in New England as well as fishing in Canada for Atlantic salmon on Anticosti Island and the world famous Miramachi River.
 A six month stay in Ireland enabled him to fish many of the great streams of County Clare.
 Since moving to Northern New Mexico in 2004, Shane has fished all over the West - in Arizona, Colorado, Wyoming, Montana and, most of all, here in New Mexico.
 He has been guiding since 2006 on many of the public and private waters in our area.
 For the last few years in the late fall and winter seasons, Shane has be guiding and fishing for steelhead in Alaska, Washington, Oregon and Northern California.
 Everyone that fishes with him finds they have made a new friend.
 Shane's natural skill as a fisherman and teacher coupled with his consistent good humor make him a great person to go fishing with.

 Jesse has always had a love for the outdoors and a passion for sharing it with others.
 A native of Santa Fe, he grew up hiking, skiing, rafting, rock climbing and fly fishing in the Sangre de Cristo and Jemez Mountains.
 Jesse has been a fishing guide for over 9 years and, before coming to Land of Enchantment Guides, he was the manager of a local fly shop.
 Jesse has taught fly fishing classes on everything from entomology to fly casting and fly tying.
 He is also popular with young anglers and has taught fishing basics to kids at the Santa Fe School for the Arts & Sciences and the Children's Adventure Company.
 An avid traveler, Jesse has fished in Wyoming, Colorado, Montana, Idaho, Oregon, California, Louisiana, Mexico, Belize, and Honduras.
 Along with fishing for trout here in New Mexico, he is always chasing the most elusive of fish species.
 Jesse has honed his ability to catch everything from Rio Grande northern pike, Ascension Bay tarpon and East Cape roosterfish on the fly rod.
 He also loves to tie flies and has hosted fly tying night at Marble Brewery for the past couple of winters (ask to see his fly boxes - you'll be amazed!).
-When not fishing or guiding, Jesse can be found spending time outside with his family and fiancé.
+When not fishing or guiding, Jesse can be found spending time outside with his wife and family.
 He is a patient and enthusiastic teacher, who thoroughly enjoys sharing the art of fly fishing with others.
 Jesse's genuine character and love for people make a fly fishing trip with him one to be remembered for a lifetime.

 Charles "Cha" Maul